 Instead of doing the taxes by yourself, get some help from a certified tax accountant.
 You’ll not only remove this burden off your shoulders but you can also have the confidence that all essential tax information about your business is carefully accounted for.
 Plus, the service of an accountant is tax-deductible — letting you achieve the best of both worlds.

 Talk with our accounting professionals today to see how we can help you in your tax preparations.
-You can also download our free guide Cloud Solutions for Business Owners to learn how we maximize technology in bringing quality accounting service to our clients.
+You can also download our whitepaper, Investing for the Future: Adopting Cloud Accounting for Your Small Business to learn how we maximize technology in bringing quality accounting service to our clients.